eeub03/MLETask/README.md

 Once you have done this, you can run the notebook either in VSCode or via JupyterLabs/Notebooks.

 Running in VSCode should work natively for recent versions, but if not you can download the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) from the extensions marketplace.

+## Running GitHub Actions Locally.

+In order to run github actions locally, we can make use of Docker Engine/Desktop, act and Github Local actions.
+This accelerates testing by avoiding committing to main and allowing for debugging of cicd locally.